ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/update.rst

 Update Indicators
 -----------------

-The basic format for updating an Indicator is:
+The following example illustrates the basic format for updating an Indicator:

 .. code::